 - Tutor (£50k turnover, visiting or hosting lessons, qualified staff) – £65

-How much is public liability insurance and how is it calculated?
+How is public liability insurance calculated?

 How much you’ll pay for public liability insurance for your business is impacted by many factors in addition to the type of business you run.
 When getting a quote, be sure to answer questions about your business as fully as possible including how long it has been operating and whether you have made any previous insurance claims.
 An insurer can refuse to pay out in the event of a claim if you didn’t answer questions accurately.